 Legends and guidelines for geomorphic maps differ from country to country.
-A review of different geomorphical mapping systems can be found in Rothenbühler (2003), recent mapping concepts are presented by Gustavsson et al. (2006) and Seijmonsbergen and de Graaff (2006).
-In Germany guidelines for geomorphological mapping at large scales (1:25,000 and 1:100,000) scale have been developed by Kugler (1964) and within a national mapping research programme 1980). geomorphological (Stäblein Α 1:25,000 geomorphological map of the Turtmann Valley is used in this study for the identification of sediment storage landforms (Otto and Dikau 2004).
+A review of different geomorphical mapping systems can be found in Rothenbühler (2003), recent mapping concepts are presented by GUSTAVSSON et al. (2006) and Seijmonsbergen and DE GRAAFF (2006).
+In Germany guidelines for geomorphologic mapping at large scales (1:25,000 and 1:100,000) have been developed by KUGLER (1964) and within a national geomorphologic mapping research programme (STÄBLEIN 1980).
+A 1:25,000 geomorphologic map of the Turtmann Valley is used in this study for the identification of sediment storage landforms (OTTO and DIKAU 2004).
 At this scale information is often generalised for cartographic reasons, which restricts resolution and therefore the ability to discriminate between landforms.
-Therefore, the geomorphological map of the Turtmann Valley, together with High Resolution Stereo Camera (HRSC) data (aerial photographs, digital terrain model (DTM)) served as a basis for the detailed mapping of storage landforms, which have been digitised as polygons with sharp boundaries and stored in a GIS database.
+Therefore, the geomorphologic map of the Turtmann Valley, together with High Resolution Stereo Camera (HRSC) data (aerial photographs, digital terrain model (DTM)) served as a basis for the detailed mapping of storage landforms, which have been digitised as polygons with sharp boundaries and stored in a GIS database.